fractal-academy/qonsoll-form/README.md

     formModalCreateButton: t('Create form'),

     //domains: form routes
-    phoneBrakepointDummy: t('This feature is available only on desktop'),
+    phoneBreakpointDummy: t('This feature is available only on desktop'),
     formsAllTitle: t('Forms'),
     formCounter: t('Amount of forms'),
     formSearchPlaceholder: t('Search form by name'),